Irishman Lowry stuns McIlroy at Match Play

 "But it's important not to get too high now because it's only the first round.
 I've got another match tomorrow and I'm really looking forward to playing that."

-The 25-year-old Lowry will next meet either Swede Carl Pettersson or American Rickie Fowler, who will have to complete their first-round match early on Friday.
+The 25-year-old Lowry will next meet either Swede Carl Pettersson or American Rickie Fowler who will have to complete their first-round match on Friday morning.
 Pettersson was one up after 17 holes.

-"I didn't make enough birdies in the end," said the 23-year-old McIlroy.
-"Shane had a nice little stretch around part of the back nine.
-I hung in there, but I just didn't do enough.

-"I probably would have lost by more if I had played someone else in the field.
-It wasn't a great quality match.
-I missed a lot of irons right."

 Lowry, who has known twice major winner McIlroy since their amateur days, made a stumbling start, bogeys at the second, third and fourth leaving him two down.

-Beaten in last year's final by American Hunter Mahan, McIlroy bogeyed the par-three sixth after missing the green well to the right for his lead to be trimmed to one and Lowry birdied the seventh to make it all square.
+McIlroy, who was beaten in last year's final by American Hunter Mahan, bogeyed the par-three sixth after missing the green well to the right for his lead to be trimmed to one and Lowry birdied the seventh to make it all square.

 TOOK CONTROL